Zielon/INSTA/README.md

 </div>
 <br>

 This repository is based on [instant-ngp](https://github.com/NVlabs/instant-ngp), some of the features of the original code are not available in this work.
-Therefore, one should restrain the program options to the main menu only to avoid crash.

 <div align="center">
 &#x26A0 We also prepared a Pytorch demo version of the project <a href="https://github.com/Zielon/INSTA-pytorch" target="_blank">INSTA Pytorch&nbsp</a> &#x26A0